Everything you need to know

 Can apparent increases in muscle extensibility with regular stretch be explained by changes in tolerance to stretch?
 Hollie Folpp 1, Simon Deall, Lisa A Harvey, Tom Gwinn Affiliations expand PMID: 16515422 DOI: 10.1016/s0004-9514(06)70061-7 https://pubmed.ncbi.nlm.nih.gov/16515422/

-What are the health benefits working with Stretch Zone?
+What are the health benefits of Stretch Zone?

 • Correcting compensational shifts and muscle imbalances